PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 Validation rules use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to validate custom resource values.
-Validation rules are included in CustomResourceDefinition schemas using the `x-kubernetes-validations` extension.
+Validation rules are included in CustomResourceDefinition schemas using the `x-PlaidCloud-validations` extension.

-The Rule is scoped to the location of the `x-kubernetes-validations` extension in the schema.
+The Rule is scoped to the location of the `x-PlaidCloud-validations` extension in the schema.
 And `self` variable in the CEL expression is bound to the scoped value.

 For example: